My reading year: 2026

 Daphne du Maurier, After Midnight

 These short stories are darkly gothic and make perfect winter reading.
 The stories are actually quite long, straying into novella territory.
-The prose, as expected of du Maurier, is exquisite: 'On December the third the wind changed overnight and it was winter' (opening line of 'The Birds').
+The prose, as expected with du Maurier, is exquisite: 'On December the third the wind changed overnight and it was winter' (opening line of 'The Birds').

 The horror is largely psychological rather than external, as exemplified in two of my favourite stories: in 'The Apple Tree' grief and guilt morph into something physical and inescapable, while in 'Ganymede' classical ideas are invoked to legitimise desires.